twitter-together/action/README.md

 ### The `push` event

-When triggered by the `push` event, the script looks for new `*.tweet` files in the `tweets/` folder or subfolders.
-If there are any, a tweet for each new tweet file is published.
+When triggered by the `push` event, the script looks for added `*.tweet` files in the `tweets/` folder or subfolders.
+If there are any, a tweet for each added tweet file is published.

 If there is no `tweets/` subfolder, the scripts opens a pull request creating the folder with further instructions.